 In practice you can turn your finger or thumb any way you like on the button and it will still register just the same – there are some mis-scans, but on the whole it's really rather excellent and accurate.
 It's not 100% accurate all the time, which can grate.

-But compare it to the same trick Samsung has tried to employ on the Galaxy S5, which needs a swipe, and you'll see how hard it is to implement a system that's even this good - plus the iPhone 6 and 6 Plus upgrades feel even more accurate and comes with Apple Pay to boot.
+But compare it to the same trick Samsung has tried to employ on its Galaxy phones, which need a swipe, and you'll see how hard it is to implement a system that's even this good – plus the iPhone 6/6S and 6 Plus/6S Plus upgrades feel even more accurate, and come with Apple Pay to boot.